panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 #### Answer

 If you haven't heard about this tricky question before, most likely your answer is `0`, `1` and `2`: which is incorrect.
-When I first had tried to solve it, this was my answer too!
+When I first tried to solve it, this was my answer too!

 There are 2 phases behind executing this snippet.